HaikuTeam/animator/QA.md

-I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter a valid value into any input, and see it reflected on stage at time N>0 When I enter an input, I see a keyframe created in the timeline If I enter an invalid value (e.g. string into numeric field), the field complains I can click a transition body element and not have a problem I can right-click between keyframes to create a tween I can remove the tween between keyframes
+I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter a valid value into any input, and see it reflected on stage at time N>0 When I enter an input, I see a keyframe created in the timeline I can click a transition body element and not have a problem I can right-click between keyframes to create a tween I can remove the tween between keyframes